Week 1: July 17-23, 2016

-You will need to purchase a parking permit when you check in at the “J,” or your permit may be purchased at the same time as housing (see details).
-The best place to park is next to the “J.” Unload your stuff at the dorm and the music building, then go park your car.
+You will need to purchase a parking permit when you check in at the “J.” The best place to park is next to the “J.” Unload your stuff at the dorm and the music building, then go park your car.

 What else should I bring?